Projektoversigt

 Cuyutlan

-You'll stay in shared accommodation close to the beach.
-The accommodation has several single and shared same-sex bedrooms, as well as a communal kitchen and a swimming pool.
-Only volunteers of the same sex are permitted to share a room.
+Your accommodation has several single and shared rooms.
+Only volunteers of the same gender are permitted to share a room.

 What are the aims for this project?